-You can read my writing in The Atlantic, Granta, The New York Times Magazine, Griffith Review, and elsewhere online.
+You can read my writing in The Atlantic, The New York Review of Books, Emergence, Granta, The New York Times Magazine, Griffith Review, and elsewhere online.
 I tend to be drawn to stories at the intersection of culture and ecology.
 I am particularly interested in how our relationships to animals — historical and modern — illuminate shifting attitudes towards ideas like cruelty, connectedness and exceptionalism.
-My favourite type of story often starts with a scientific finding, but leads off into literature, philosophy, art and observation.
+My favourite type of story starts with a scientific finding, but leads off into literature, philosophy, art and observation.
 If I'm writing about nature, it might equally be through a kitsch, artificial object like astroturf, or via a snail in the garden; or it could be a subject as vast as a whale.

 My work has been anthologised in collections including Best Australian Essays and Best Australian Science Writing.
 Below is a selection.